 Quercetin is a naturally occurring flavonoid found in many fruits, vegetables, and grains.
 A flavonoid is a type of naturally occurring plant compound that belongs to a larger group of phytonutrients called polyphenols.
 Flavonoids are widely distributed in plants, and they are responsible for the bright colors of many fruits, vegetables, and flowers.

-Quercetin is a potent antioxidant and has anti-inflammatory, and antihistamine properties.
+Quercetin is a potent antioxidant and promotes normal inflammatory responses, and normal histamine properties.
 Due to these attributes, quercetin has gained popularity as a supplement for dogs.
 In addition to serving as a supplement, it has also been incorporated into many dogs’ diets.

 Quercetin is a naturally occurring flavonoid found in a variety of fruits, vegetables, and other plant-based foods.
 Some of the primary dietary sources of quercetin include: